geudde/attic-chest/pages/03.season-2/09.meeting-21/03.squirrel/docs.md

 A pris’ner to the gilded cage,
 &emsp;For no offence confin’d;
 Poor squirrel, shall tonight engage,
-&emsp;The muse of pity’s mind.
+&emsp;The Muse of pity’s mind.

 Who would thy little hardships tell,
 &emsp;A fav’rite’s woes bewail;